felipe-f-rocha/felipe-f-rocha/README.md

 ## About me

-Python developer focused on building intelligent systems and practical applications.
+Python developer passionate about building intelligent systems, automation tools, and practical AI applications.

-I design solutions that combine automation, data processing, and AI to solve real-world problems.
+I enjoy working on projects that combine:
+- Artificial Intelligence
+- System reliability
+- Data processing
+- Automation and scalability

-Currently working with:
+Currently focused on:
-- AI-powered applications (Google Gemini)
+- AI-powered applications with Google Gemini
+- Concurrent and parallel processing
-- Data validation and system reliability
+- Data validation and resilient systems
-- Concurrent processing (ThreadPoolExecutor)

-Interested in:
-- Machine Learning
-- Cybersecurity fundamentals
+- Backend architecture and API integrations

+I'm also actively interested in contributing to open source projects, collaborating with developers worldwide, and improving my skills through real-world software development.

 ---